allenai/HyBayes/docs/MANUAL.md

 <img src="table4.png">

 These models capture a lot of common assumption on observed data.
-Note that if you have specific information on your observation or other assumptions, it is highly recommended that you add your costum model.
-If you have model in mind that is a general model and other researchers (expecially within NLP community) are likely to need, feel free to ask us to add to the pakcage.
+Note that if you have specific information on your observation or other assumptions, it is highly recommended that you add your custom model.
+If you have model in mind that is a general model and other researchers (especially within NLP community) are likely to need, feel free to ask us to add to the pakcage.

 ***